Tomjg1/gitWorkshop/README.md

 echo "second commit text" >> a.txt
 git commit -am "update a.txt"
 ```
 - Here we are combining the -a and -m options, thus through our commit message we are adding any changes in all our tracked files, and adding the commit message within a single line.
-Very handy
+Very handy!
-    - Note that the `-a` option does not add untracked files to the staging area
+    - Note that the `-a` option does not add untracked files to the staging area.
-- lets see what happens if we want to go back to our old commit point
+- Let's see what happens if we want to go back to our old commit point.

 ## Git Log
 ```